CodeYourFuture/syllabus-archive/react/week-20/lesson.md

 There's a couple of things happening here.
 We've added an click handler to the button, which will call the `increment` function when the button gets clicked.
 When the `increment` function is called, it gets the current value of the count from `this.state`.
 Then it calls `this.setState` function with an incremented count.

-`this.setState` is a special function provided by React, and it is used to change what the component is "remembering".
+`this.setState` is a special function provided by React's `Component`, and it is used to change what the component is "remembering".
 It will also tell React that the old value that is still shown in the DOM is outdated and needs to be updated.
 This will trigger React to re-render, like we did manually with the `renderCounter` function.

 Now that we have refactored to use React state, we can easily add multiple counters ([interactive example](https://stackblitz.com/edit/react-678rgd)):